kri1311/DesignPatterns/VisitorPattern/README.md

-This section shows the implementation of Visitor Design Pattern.
+#This section shows the implementation of Visitor Design Pattern.

+Problem : Design a system which will tell price, length and color, weight of various objects : e.g. : Car, Bike, Truck.